Anthony Fauci, MD, highlighting the latest COVID-19 developments on Friday, said, “It is now clear that about 40%-45% of infections are asymptomatic.”

 The difference in the trajectory of the response, he said, is that, compared with Spain and Italy for example, the United States has not shut down mobility in parks, outdoor spaces, and grocery stores nearly as much as some European countries did.

-He pointed to numerous clusters of cases, spread from social or work gatherings, including the well-known
+He pointed to numerous clusters of cases, spread from social or work gatherings, including the well-known, in which a symptomatic choir member infected 87% of the 61 people rehearsing.

 Vaccine by end of the year